 If you’ve taken a home loan, then just the closing costs could cost thousands of dollars.
 Next, when it comes to long-term replacements, the monthly fees will be much lower, but the interest at the end will be much higher.

 Think about the offset that comes from a high borrowing instance related to the full duration of the loan.
 Before you do anything, make sure that you read the fine print of your current status.
-Things like student loans are quite flexible, and you can remove the features if you try to refinance.
+Things like student loans are quite flexible.

 This means that if you’re going through hard times, you can have a reprieve from making payments.
 If you go through a refinancing process, that benefit will be lost.
 Sometimes it’s better to stick to the situation you’re in.